namluucong/Vietnix_Training/task2/task2.md

 ### Types of Server:
 ![](src/04_types_server.png)
-- File server: Used to transfer files from one server to another based on a network connection: LAN, Internet, etc.
+- **File server**: Used to transfer files from one server to another based on a network connection: LAN, Internet, etc.
-- Mail server: Support sending and receiving mail (gmail, yahoo mail, yandex, amazon email service).
+- **Mail server**: Support sending and receiving mail (gmail, yahoo mail, yandex, amazon email service).
-- Web server: is a server with the function of storing information and data of the website, creating a connection environment for customers to access the website easily.
+- **Web server**: is a server with the function of storing information and data of the website, creating a connection environment for customers to access the website easily.
-- Application server:Used to run ERP management software, CRM software in the business, can also be understood as a server providing web services, mail, file server, ...).
+- **Application server**: Used to run ERP management software, CRM software in the business, can also be understood as a server providing web services, mail, file server, ...).
-- Database server: A dedicated server used for database administration.
+- **Database server**: A dedicated server used for database administration.
 On the server, professional database management software is installed: SQL server, MySQL, Oracle...
-- Domain server: Is a domain name resolution system
+- **Domain server**: Is a domain name resolution system

 ### VPS